CudaText-addons/cuda_html_live_preview/readme/readme.txt

 How to use
 ----------

 - Install Python 3 from official site.
 With adding it to PATH variable.
+  Plugin will try to run "python3" or "python", so one of them must be runnable.

 - Install Flask in Python.

-  Run in terminal:
+  On Windows, run in console:
     pip install flask
     pip install markdown2
-  on Unix:
+  On Unix, run in terminal:
     pip3 install flask
     pip3 install markdown2